fdemoor/atomicommit/README.md

 ## Licence

-This project is under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## TODO